gamell/resume/README.md

 ## Run

 - `gulp serve`: Will start a local server with a preview of the resume.
-The files will be served form `public/`
+The files will be served form `public/`.
+Useful to preview your changes in real time.
+Keep in mind the PDF rendering will also use the `print.less` file.
+- `gulp pdf`:  Will run `gulp build:inline` and create the PDF file in the same directory
+- `gulp build`: Will generate all the files needed to upload your resume to a web server, under the `public/`
-- `gulp pdf`: Will generate the HTML, embed the needed CSS, output it to `dist/` and create the PDF file in the same directory
+- `gulp build:inline`: Will generate the HTML, embed the needed CSS, output it to `dist/`

 Check `gulpfile.js` for additional commands.